-Camping is a great way to spend time outdoors with friends and family, but it can be hard packing all the necessary equipment.
+Camping is a great way to spend time outdoors with friends and family, but packing all the necessary equipment can be hard.
 Tents, sleeping bags, mattresses, etc., can all add up.

 A bedroll is one solution to help you pack less gear for your next outing.
 I will get to this in a minute.